-Blood: Lupus can cause anemia, leukopenia (a decreased number of white blood cells) or thrombocytopenia (a decrease in the number of platelets in the blood, which assist in clotting).
+- Blood: Lupus can cause anemia, leukopenia (a decreased number of white blood cells), or thrombocytopenia (a decrease in the number of platelets, which assist in clotting, in the blood).

-Heart: If inflammation affects the heart, it can result in myocarditis and endocarditis.
+- Heart: If inflammation affects the heart, it can result in myocarditis and endocarditis.
 It can also affect the membrane that surrounds the heart, causing pericarditis.
-Chest pain or other symptoms may result.
-Endocarditis can damage the heart valves, causing the valve surface to thicken and develop.
+This may cause symptoms including chest pain.
+Endocarditis can damage the heart valves, causing the valve surface to thicken and develop holes.
 This can result in growths that can lead to heart murmurs.

-Infection: Infection becomes more likely because both lupus and its treatments weaken the immune system.
-Common infections include urinary tract infections, respiratory infections, yeast infections, salmonella, herpes, and shingles.
+Infection becomes more likely when a person has lupus because both the disease and its treatments weaken the immune system.
+Common infections include:

-Pregnancy complications: Women with lupus have a higher risk of pregnancy loss, preterm birth, and preeclampsia, a condition that includes high blood pressure.
-To reduce the risk of these complications, doctors often recommend delaying pregnancy until lupus has been under control for at least 6 months.
+People with lupus have a higher risk of pregnancy loss, preterm birth, and preeclampsia, a dangerous condition that includes high blood pressure.
+To reduce the risk of these complications, doctors often

 The following video explains how lupus causes symptoms.